 New divers often underestimate the significance of owning a good dive knife: you hardly use it but, when you do, it will be in a life or death situation.
 No, that doesn’t mean you will use the dive knife to fend off enemy divers.
-All it will actually do is cut you lose from lines, rope, vegetation, and other stuff that may trap you.
+All it will actually do is cut you loose from lines, rope, vegetation, and other stuff that may trap you.

 This can be quite scary because, under the water, you can’t call for help and plus nobody will see you if the water is dark.
 This guide will walk you through the steps needed to find the best dive knife.